 Place special emphasis on those difficult maneuvers.
 You should be able to perform all of them flawlessly before the test arrives.
 Arrange to go out early on a Sunday morning with a volunteer.
 You can get some temporary learner driver insurance, and practice reverse-parking in a suitable local car park.

-During these practice sessions, you won’t be taking on board new information – you’ll just be refining your skills, until they’re second nature.
+When learning to drive, these practice sessions won’t be about taking on board new information – you’ll just be refining your skills, until they’re second nature.
 When you actually come to do the test, you don’t want to be thinking about where you put your hands on the wheel – any more than a pianist thinks about which fingers go where.
 With enough practice, it will become instinctive.

 Revisit your theory test

-You’ve already successfully passed your theory test, which should give you a little bit of extra confidence.
+You’ve already successfully passed your theory test while learning to drive, which should give you a little bit of extra confidence.
 Make sure that you’re aware of all of the theory by brushing up a little bit, here and there.
 This will help to keep your mindset centred around the world of driving!

 Look after yourself

-If you’re really worried about the test, then the quality of your sleep might suffer.
+If you’re really worried about the test while learning to drive, then the quality of your sleep might suffer.
 Don’t beat yourself up about that – that will only make the problem worse.
 Just give yourself the best possible opportunity to get a good night’s sleep.